Mbed-TLS/mbedtls/docs/architecture/testing/driver-interface-test-strategy.md

 The driver interfaces are standardized through PSA Cryptography functional specifications.

-## Secure element driver interface
+## Secure element driver interface testing

+### Secure element driver interfaces

+#### Opaque driver interface

+The [unified driver interface](../../proposed/psa-driver-interface.md) supports both transparent drivers (for accelerators) and opaque drivers (for secure elements).

+Drivers exposing this interface need to be registered at compile time by declaring their JSON description file.

+#### Dynamic secure element driver interface

-The secure element driver interface (SE interface for short) is defined by [`psa/crypto_se_driver.h`](../../../include/psa/crypto_se_driver.h).
+The dynamic secure element driver interface (SE interface for short) is defined by [`psa/crypto_se_driver.h`](../../../include/psa/crypto_se_driver.h).
 This is an interface between Mbed Crypto and one or more third-party drivers.

 The SE interface consists of one function provided by Mbed Crypto (`psa_register_se_driver`) and many functions that drivers must implement.
 To make a driver usable by Mbed Crypto, the initialization code must call `psa_register_se_driver` with a structure that describes the driver.
 The structure mostly contains function pointers, pointing to the driver's methods.
 All calls to a driver function are triggered by a call to a PSA crypto API function.